-Which corporate landowners have the most total acreage of land ?
+Which corporate landowners have the most total acreage of land?
 This map shows the top 20 corporate landowners based on the total acreage across all ownership parcels.
-The average total land holdings among the top 20 owners is 11432 while the average parcel size among the top 20 land owners is 218.
+The average total land holdings among the top 20 owners is 11432 acres while the average parcel size among the top 20 land owners is 218 acres.

 Information from the county assessor's office shows how land in the Central Coast is divided by its ownership status.
 This map broadly, separates ownership category into public, private, and parcels without data.

 Conservation easements are one tool for farmland preservation.
 By essentially selling the development rights to a conservation organization like the state or non-profit, the land owner gets a tax incentive and the peace of mind that the land can not be used for development.
 But these tools are relatively new and while their legal construction promises conservation in perpetuity, it is unclear how agricultural use fits in with this strategy.
 Jessica Beckett and Ryan Galt, researchers from UC Davis, explored how land trusts and conservation easements interact with the land access issues for beginning farmers in the central coast.
 They argue that the values of conservation in some of these organizations may create a tension between the values and needs of small scale agriculture.
 Nonetheless, without some form of mechanism to combat the potential development value of agricultural land, it is unclear how lease rates may be reigned in to allow access to beginning farmers.
 Zoom in to see the actual parcel boundaries of these properties and click the points to get details on the easement owners.

 A dominant form of land ownership in the Central coast is individual or group trusts.
 Trusts can be harder to understand who is the actual owner in land access negotiations.
 It also may be difficult to become a tenant in these situations, because many individuals or some for form legal entity will be making the landlord decisions.
 This map shows the locations of the top 20 trusts in each central coast county.